siliconshells/langchain_RAG/README.md

 ![Abstract tech background](images/retrieval.png)
 The question is entered into the Flask frontend application.
 It's sent to the FastAPI GraphQL backend which calls the function to start executing the steps of the LangGraph.
 An embedding is created from the question and a similarity search done in Pinecone to find semantically related text to the question.
 <br>
-This is the context, and it is added to the question to create a prompt for Google's Gemini Flash chat model to generate the answers.
+This context is added to the question to create a prompt for Google's Gemini Flash chat model to generate the answers.
 The answer is returned through the same pipeline and displayed on the Flask Frontend application.
 <br>
 This RAG application can be used for any website.
 Just change the website in the code on GitHub.